kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 An inference service uses FPGAs to accelerate a specific model.
 Loading a bitstream takes several seconds.
-The driver sets `sharingAffinity.attributeKeys: ["fpga.example.com/bitstream"]`.
+The driver sets `sharingAffinity.parameterKeys: ["fpga.example.com/bitstream"]`.
 The scheduler ensures new Pods for this model are scheduled onto FPGAs that already have the bitstream loaded, even if other "fresh" FPGAs are available.